-Shizo Kanaguri, an Olympic marathon runner, quit and went home to Japan without telling officials and was considered a missing person in Sweden for 50 years.
+Shizo Kanaguri, an Olympic marathon runner, quit, went home to Japan without telling officials, and was considered a missing person in Sweden for 50 years.
 In 1966, he was invited to complete the marathon.
-His net time: 54 years, 8 months, 6 days, 5 hours, 32 minutes, and 20.379 seconds.
+His net time: 54 years, eight months, six days, 5 hours, 32 minutes, and 20.379 seconds.

-When Native American athlete Jim Thorpe was awarded his two Olympic Gold Medals in 1912, the King of Sweden said “You, sir, are the greatest athlete in the world”, to which Thorpe replied, “Thanks, King”.
-Jim was stripped of the medals won in the 1912 Olympics for receiving money playing semi-pro baseball two years earlier.
+When Native American athlete Jim Thorpe was awarded his two Olympic Gold Medals in 1912, the King of Sweden said, “You, sir, are the greatest athlete in the world,” to which Thorpe replied, “Thanks, King”.
+Jim was stripped of the medals won in the 1912 Olympics for receiving money for playing semi-pro baseball two years earlier.
 They were reinstated in 1983, 30 years after his death.

 Physics – Nils Gustaf Dalén